tunahansalih/tunahansalih.github.io/resume.md

 You can find my Resumé [here](https://drive.google.com/file/d/1RxtH5A56p0lZVManDSTV9uilSw3wbbzg/view?usp=sharing).

 ## Summary
-Highly accomplished and innovative Machine Learning Engineer with a strong background in Computer Science and Computer Engineering.
-Possessing a proven track record of developing cutting-edge machine learning solutions, optimizing deep learning models, and leading successful research and development projects.
-Excels in creating robust CI/CD pipelines, integrating advanced generative models into existing applications, and achieving exceptional performance in image-based generative services.
-A published researcher and award-winning participant in various prestigious competitions.
+Ph.D. candidate in Computer Science with expertise in Computer Vision, Deep Learning, and Generative AI.
+Proven track record in developing cutting-edge machine learning solutions and leading successful research projects.
+Seeking a research internship position to contribute to and learn from industry-leading AI teams.

 ## Education
 `2023 - Current`